Evolution of Primordial Neutrino Helicities in Astrophysical Magnetic Fields and Implications for their Detection

 The dashed curves in Fig.~\ref{figV4} show the dependence of $A_{\rm eff,D}$ on the lightest neutrino mass for complete helicity flip, $\theta_i = \pi$.
 For partial spin rotation, $A_{\rm eff,D}$ lies between the solid and dashed curves.
-When $\theta_i=\pi/2$, the amplitudes to be left handed and right handed are equal and $A_{\rm eff,D}=1$.
-To illustrate the qualitative dependence of the helicity-flip probability on the neutrino magnetic moment in Fig.~\ref{figV4}, we show $A_{\rm eff,D}$ for Dirac neutrinos passing through the Milky Way as the dash-dot curve, calculated from Eq.~(\ref{galrot}) for small angle bending with the characteristic parameters $B_g = 10\,\mu$G and $\Lambda_g$= 1 kpc, and with \blueflag{$\mu_\nu = 5\times10^{-14} \mu_B$, a factor of 5} larger than the naturalness upper bound~\cite{bell-Dirac}, but two orders of magnitude smaller than the magnetic moment XENON1T would need to explain their excess of low energy electron events.
-If the magnetic moment of normal hierarchy Dirac neutrinos is of order that suggested by XENON1T, then for the characteristic parameters assumed for cosmic or galactic magnetic fields the rotation of the neutrino spins would no longer be small, with the consequence that the mean $\cos\theta$ are small, and $A_{\rm eff,D}$ would be decreased to essentially unity, with a concomitant decrease in the ITBD detection rate. \blueflag{A magnetic moment of the standard model prediction of Eq.~(\ref{numag}) would affect $A_{\rm eff,D}$ insignificantly.}
+When $\theta_i=\pi/2$, the amplitudes to be left and right handed are equal and $A_{\rm eff,D}=1$.
+To illustrate the qualitative dependence of the helicity-flip probability on $\mu_\nu$ in Fig.~\ref{figV4}, we show $A_{\rm eff,D}$ for Dirac neutrinos passing through the Milky Way as the dash-dot curve, calculated from Eq.~(\ref{galrot}) for small angle bending with $B_g = 10\,\mu$G and $\Lambda_g$= 1 kpc, and with $\mu_\nu = 5\times10^{-14} \mu_B$, two orders of magnitude smaller than the magnetic moment XENON1T would need to explain their event excess. {The value of $\mu_\nu = 5 \times 10^{-14} \mu_B$ is also below the upper bound derived from the analysis of solar neutrino data~\cite{Miranda04a,Miranda04b}, and is consistent with the upper bound deduced from the stellar energy loss~\cite{Raffelt}.} If the magnetic moment of normal hierarchy Dirac neutrinos is of order that suggested by XENON1T, then for the characteristic parameters assumed for cosmic or galactic magnetic fields the neutrino spin rotations would no longer be small; the mean $\cos\theta$ would decrease $A_{\rm eff,D}$ to essentially unity, with a concomitant decrease in the ITBD detection rate.
+A magnetic moment of the standard model prediction of Eq.~(\ref{numag}) would affect $A_{\rm eff,D}$ insignificantly. {In contrast, a value of $\mu_\nu = 10^{-14} \mu_B$, the naturalness upper bound obtained from an EFT analysis~\cite{bell-Dirac,bell}, would have a significant effect on $A_{\rm eff,D}$.}